Iceland is famous for volcanic eruptions, national bankruptcy, and being the home of Björk.

 Circumnavigate the island

-However, the best thing about driving is having the freedom to pull over to pat the Icelandic horses clustered by the side of the road or to snap pictures of the charming pastel-coloured houses tucked away in the crevices of the formidable mountains and rolling hills.
+The best thing about driving here is having the freedom to pull over and pat the Icelandic horses clustered by the side of the road or to snap pictures of the charming pastel-coloured houses tucked away in the crevices of the formidable mountains and rolling hills.
 There’s no other road trip quite like it!

 Cruise Jökulsárlón glacial lagoon